 The tool offers virtual tours in addition to providing history lessons.
 You can also view a vast collection of amazing arts and crafts.
 The virtual tours cover some of the best museums and historical places in the world.
 They include The Smithsonian (Washington), Vatican (Rome), Acropolis (Athens), The British Museum (London), and the Guggenheim Museum (New York).

 Have Fun at Gaming Sessions

 Believe me when I say that the younger ones in your family know more than you do.
 They were handed smartphones while they were still infants.
 They know the latest games, the sophisticated programs, the cool gadgets.
 To sum it up, you can’t beat them at their own game.
+If you are a golfer, why not make them play in your realm?
+Get a golf simulator and challenge them into realistic indoor gameplay.
 Try your hand at co-op games and you’ll get roasted (both verbally and physically) in an instant.
 Who am I to say that?
 I am terrible at co-op games.

 Dance Like It’s the Last Night

 The kids will show you how the floss dance.
 Show them who’s the boss by pulling out some steps like you’re John Travolta on a Saturday night.
 Either they’ll be baffled or you’ll pull out a hamstring.
 The good thing is you won’t be going to work the next day.